 If you have been following us for a while, you know we started the serious endeavor to open this museum in homage to the great American Alligator in 2005 (maybe you remember Katrina that year).
 Since then we drove our family and friends crazy with the fanciful and ever optimistic idea that the museum will be open in “about 2 weeks.”
 But now, it is 2022.
 And we really did, in spite of extenuating circumstances, or perhaps because of them, open to the public with an opening day on April 1st, 2022!

-Now with mostly regular hours, (Th-Sa afternoons for now), we can’t wait to welcome you to the Great American Alligator Museum on historic Magazine Street in New Orleans, a fitting place for the only museum like it in the world!
-Stay tuned to our Facebook and Instagram pages and Twitter (@GatorMuseum) for more announcements coming soon.
+Now with mostly regular hours, (Please check Google or call for details), we can’t wait to welcome you to the Great American Alligator Museum on historic Magazine Street in New Orleans, a fitting place for the only museum like it in the world!
+Stay tuned to our Facebook and Instagram pages for more announcements coming soon.
 Stay safe and don’t let the gators bite!